jart/cosmopolitan/tool/cosmocc/README.md

   to pass `-Os` too.
 Please note that this mode is granted leeway to trade away performance whenever possible.
+Functions like memmove() will stop using fancy vectorization which can dramatically decrease the performance of certain use cases. malloc() will no longer be scalable either.
+Cosmo malloc() will normally perform similarly to things like jemalloc.
+But in -mtiny mode it's protected by a GIL that may cause a multithreaded C++ HTTP server that makes intense usage of the STL may drop from 3.7 million requests per second to just 17k.
-Functions like memmove() will stop using fancy vectorization which can dramatically decrease the performance of certain use cases. malloc() will stop using cookies which add bloat but are considered important by some people for both security and reporting errors on corruption.
+  We've seen it happen. malloc() will also stop using cookies which add bloat but are considered important by some people for both security and reporting errors on corruption.
 APIs will also begin refraining from detecting usage errors that are the fault of the caller, so this mode isn't recommended for development.
+Where -mtiny truly shines is when you're writing tiny programs.
+Particularly if they're ephemeral and frequent (e.g. build tooling), because the tiny runtime needs to do less work at process startup.

 - `-moptlinux` uses the optimized Linux-only version of Cosmopolitan Libc runtime libraries.
 Your program will only be able to run on